Running Tests Locally

 Using .env File

-Create .env for local configuration:
+Create .env for local configuration (alternative to Vault):

 # .env